uvmcs120f2022/Graphics-Starter/README.md

 Read through graphics.h and graphics.cpp and answer the following questions in your branch's README file.
 * Change the dimensions in the init function.
     * What changed when you ran the program?
+    The size of the window changed.
 * Change the color in the initGL function.
 Note: If your graphics program continues to show up as a black box, hide/minimize the executable and show/open it again.
 If that doesn't fix it, the colors will likely show up once you start drawing in the next section.
     * What changed?
+It changed the background color
     * What values make it gray?
+When r=g=b ie (0.7f, 0.7f, 0.7f)
     * What values make it yellow?
+rgb(1.0f, 1.0f, 0.0f)
 * Scroll down to `main` and change the window position.
     * Where is (0, 0)?
+The top left corner
 * Change the title.
     * Where is it on the screen?
+At the top of the window in the titlebar

 ## Drawing